 The options to invest are limited.
 It is a registered plan and therefore is not allowed to invest in real estate directly.

-The biggest return you get from putting money in the RESPs is to get the matching contribution from the government.
-However, you have to keep in mind that if you children do not go to qualified post secondary schools, the government will take away the grant you get.
+The biggest return you get from putting money in the RESPs is to get a matching contribution from the government.
+However, you have to keep in mind that if your children do not go to qualified post-secondary schools, the government will take away the grant you get.

 And of course, the grant will be taxed at your child’s hands and any return on investment will also be taxed at her hands when the money is taken out.